 Tips for reducing spit up

-Hold the baby upright while feeding: “There are numerous positions for breastfeeding and bottle feeding that keep the baby more upright and use gravity to help keep liquid in their tummy, such as seated positions,” Dr. Feely said.
+“There are numerous positions for breastfeeding and bottle feeding that keep the baby more upright and use gravity to help keep liquid in their tummy, such as seated positions,” Dr. Feely said.
 “This is especially important with bottle feeding since liquid flows much more quickly from a bottle than when breastfeeding.
 If you hold a bottle upside down, liquid will easily drip from it, but a baby has to work to get milk from a breast.”

-Don’t overfeed: “In the first month or so, babies will generally stop eating when they’re full, but they also suck to soothe themselves,” Dr. Feely said.
+“In the first month or so, babies will generally stop eating when they’re full, but they also suck to soothe themselves,” Dr. Feely said.
 “If you have a fussy baby, it’s sometimes hard to figure out if they’re hungry or if they just want to suck to soothe.
 Some parents automatically give them another bottle, which leads to overfeeding and can increase the likelihood of spitting up.”

-Consider different bottles or nipples: Bottle feeding can sometimes lead to swallowing too much air, which leads to more spit ups.
+Bottle feeding can sometimes lead to swallowing too much air, which leads to more spit ups.
 To avoid this, use slow-flow nipples or bottles that are made to be air-free.

-Burp the baby during and after meals: This can keep air from building up in a baby’s tummy.
+This can keep air from building up in a baby’s tummy.

-Avoid play time for 30 minutes after meals: This includes things like bouncing, swinging, tummy time, etc.
+This includes things like bouncing, swinging, tummy time, etc.

-Try a different formula or adjust the mother’s diet: “Some babies have intolerances, and changing their formula or the mother’s diet can solve the problem,” Dr. Feely said.
+“Some babies have sensitivities, and changing their formula or the mother’s diet can solve the problem,” Dr. Feely said.
 “Regarding the mother’s diet, dairy is one of the main issues that comes up, but caffeine can also be a problem.
-It’s also important to remember that it takes about two weeks for the proteins from dairy or formula to completely work their way out of the baby and mother’s bodies, so parents need to give diet changes time to work even though it’s hard because the baby is unhappy.”
+It’s also important to remember that it takes about two weeks for the proteins from dairy or formula to completely work their way out of the baby and mother’s bodies.
+So, parents need to give diet changes time to work even though it’s hard because the baby is unhappy.”

-Always place the baby on their back to sleep: “Parents should be doing this anyway to help prevent SIDS – sudden infant death syndrome,” Dr. Feely said.
+“Parents should be doing this anyway to help prevent SIDS – sudden infant death syndrome,” Dr. Feely said.
 “It’s also important when putting a baby to bed after feeding because it will avoid putting pressure on their tummy, which can cause them to spit up.
-While it may seem like it’d be easier for a baby to choke on food they’ve spit up while laying on their backs, our bodies have a flap just above the larynx called the epiglottis that prevents stomach contents from going down the airway, and this cap is larger in newborns to protect them.”
+While it may seem like it’d be easier for a baby to choke on food they’ve spit up while laying on their backs, our bodies have a flap just above the larynx called the epiglottis that prevents stomach contents from going down the airway.
+This cap is larger in newborns to protect them.”

 When to see a doctor